ncatlab/nlab-content/pages/3028.md

 \langle v,v\rangle \langle u,u\rangle - \langle u, v \rangle \langle v, u\rangle \ge 0
 $$

 with equality if and only if $u$ and $v$ are collinear.
-Rearranging and square-rooting produces the traditional statement of the Cauchy-Schwarz inequality.
+Rearranging and square-rooting produces the traditional statement of the Cauchy--Schwarz inequality.
 =--

 ## Subspaces and Complements